Swanbourne

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows that income in Swanbourne is among the top percentile nationally.
-The median assessed income is $79,986, while the average income stands at $161,440.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Swanbourne is among the top percentile nationally.
+The median assessed income is $79,986 while the average income stands at $161,440.
 This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
-Based on Wage Price Index growth of 9.62% from July 2023 to September 2025, current estimates would be approximately $87,681 (median) and $176,971 (average).
-According to the Census conducted in August 2021, household, family and personal incomes all rank highly in Swanbourne, with households earning over $4,000 per week dominating at 43.5% of residents.
-This contrasts with the broader area where those earning between $1,500 and $2,999 dominate at 32.0%.
+Based on Wage Price Index growth of 9.62% since financial year ending June 2023, current estimates for Swanbourne would be approximately $87,681 (median) and $176,971 (average) as of September 2025.
+According to the Census conducted in August 2021, household, family and personal incomes in Swanbourne all rank highly nationally, between the 96th and 99th percentiles.
+Distribution data shows that 43.5% of residents (2,104 people) fall into the $4000+ bracket, contrasting with the broader area where the $1,500 - 2,999 bracket leads at 32.0%.
 A significant 56.2% earn above $3,000 weekly.
-After housing costs, residents retain 88.9% of income on average.
-The area's SEIFA income ranking places it in the 10th decile nationally.
+After housing costs, residents retain 88.9% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income